Architecture of Indonesia: Traditional vernacular architecture

-Ethnic groups in Indonesia are often associated with their own distinctive form of rumah adat.
-The houses are at the centre of a web of customs, social relations, traditional laws, taboos, myths and religions that bind the villagers together.
-The house provides the main focus for the family and its community, and is the point of departure for many activities of its residents.
+Ethnic groups in Indonesia are often associated with their distinctive form of rumah adat.
+The houses are at the centre of a web of customs, social relations, traditional laws, taboos, myths, and religions that bind the villagers together.
+The house provides the main focus for the family and its community and is the point of departure for many activities of its residents.
 Villagers build their own homes, or a community will pool their resources for a structure built under the direction of a master builder and/or a carpenter.

-The majority of Indonesian peoples share a common Austronesian ancestry, and traditional homes of Indonesia share a number of characteristics with houses from other Austronesian regions.
-The earliest Austronesian structures were communal timber longhouses on stilts, with steep sloping roofs and heavy gables, as seen in, for example, the Batak rumah adat and the Torajan Tongkonan.
-Variations on the communal longhouse principle are found among the Dayak people of Borneo, as well as the Mentawai people.
+The majority of Indonesian peoples share a common Austronesian ancestry, and the traditional homes of Indonesia share several characteristics with houses from other Austronesian regions.
+The earliest Austronesian structures were communal timber longhouses on stilts, with steeply sloping roofs and heavy gables, as seen in, for example, the Batak rumah adat and the Torajan Tongkonan.
+Variations of the communal longhouse principle are found among the Dayak people of Borneo, as well as the Mentawai people.

-The norm is for a post, beam and lintel structural system that take load straight to the ground with either wooden or bamboo walls that are non-load bearing.
+The norm is for a post, beam, and lintel structural system that takes load straight to the ground with either wooden or bamboo walls that are non-load bearing.
 Traditionally, rather than nails, mortis and tenon joints and wooden pegs are used.
-Natural materials – timber, bamboo, thatch and fibre – make up rumah adat.
-The traditional house of Nias has post, beam and lintel construction with flexible nail-less joints, and non-load bearing walls are typical of rumah adat.
+Natural materials – timber, bamboo, thatch, and fibre – make up rumah adat.
+The traditional house of Nias has post, beam, and lintel construction with flexible nail-less joints, and non-load bearing walls are typical of rumah adat.

 Traditional dwellings have developed to respond to Indonesia's hot and wet monsoon climate.
-As is common throughout South East Asia and the South West Pacific, most rumah adat are built on stilts, with the exception of Java and Bali.
-Building houses off the ground allows breezes to moderate the hot tropical temperatures; it elevates the dwelling above stormwater runoff and mud; it allows houses to be built on rivers and wetland margins; it keeps people, goods and food from dampness and moisture; lifts living quarters above malaria-carrying mosquitos; and reduces the risk of dry rot and termites.
+As is common throughout South East Asia and the South West Pacific, most rumah adat are built on stilts, except Java and Bali.
+Building houses off the ground allows breezes to moderate the hot tropical temperatures; it elevates the dwelling above stormwater runoff and mud; it allows houses to be built on rivers and wetland margins; it keeps people, goods, and food from dampness and moisture; lifts living quarters above malaria-carrying mosquitos; and reduces the risk of dry rot and termites.
 The sharply inclined roof allows the heavy tropical rain to quickly sheet off, and large overhanging eaves keep water out of the house and provide shade in the heat.
 In hot and humid low-lying coastal regions, homes can have many windows providing good cross-ventilation, whereas in cooler mountainous interior areas, homes often have a vast roof and few windows.